nenoNaninu/RxWebSocket/README.md

   - If you know that you will receive large messages, a larger initial memory allocation will reduce wasted allocation.
 - [Message sending method setting](#sending-options).
   - Internally, System.Threading.Channels is run in the background to send messages.
-  - You can choose various sending methods by using the [these classes](#sending-options).
+  - You can choose various sending methods by using [these classes](#sending-options).
 - [WebSocket Options(KeepAliveInterval, Proxy,...)](#websocket-options)
   - If you want to make detailed settings for WebSocket, use the factory method.
 This is because the `class ClientWebSocketOptions`  constructor is interlnal.
 You can set [like this](#websocket-options).